tw3lveparsecs/azure-mcp-copilot-workshop/exercises/02-azure-storage/README.md

 ## Knowledge Check

-1. How does Azure MCP help with exploring storage account properties compared to using Azure Portal?
+1. How does Azure MCP help streamline storage account operations compared to traditional Azure CLI commands?
-2. What are the key differences between blob storage and table storage?
+2. What are the key advantages of using Azure MCP for uploading large files to blob storage containers?
-3. How can you use Copilot to generate complex storage account queries?
+3. What are the limitations when using Azure MCP to manage Table Storage compared to Queue Storage?

 ## Next Steps